Table of Contents

 Challenges faced in managing partnership agreements

-• Delays in creating the partnership agreement.
+Delays in creating partnership agreements slow down business development

 Automate workflows